October 26, 2018

 A Caw Ridge pre-inquiry meeting is held in Edmonton.
 Following the meeting, the Energy and Utilities Board notifies the various concerned parties that it has decided to defer consideration of the inquiry pending the outcome of court proceedings connected to the possible sale of Smoky River Coal Ltd.

-December 1999 – The EUB notifies AWA that they are not considered directly affected by its decision regarding approval of B2 pit development modifications.
+On December, the EUB notifies AWA that they are not considered directly affected by its decision regarding approval of B2 pit development modifications.
 AWA and CPAWS examine and obtain legal advice from Sierra Legal Defence Fund (SLDF) on arguing AWA and CPAWS under “directly affected.”
 This comes as a result of EUB’s decision for approving the extension which stated no one was directly affected.
 SLDF is of the opinion that it is unlikely the groups will establish themselves as “directly and adversely affected” by the permit amendments.
 They believe efforts should be directed at strengthening the representative of the Grande Prairie Trappers’ Association appeal.

 Although a representative of the Grande Prairie Trappers’ Association had established he is directly affected and he was granted an appeal, Alberta Environment won the argument that the issues raised in his appeal had been adequately addressed by the EUB.
 The AEAB dismissed the representative of the Grande Prairie Trappers’ Association appeal based on this fact.